-Bonds represents amounts held in rated government bonds and corporate bonds.
+Bonds represents amounts held in rated government bonds and corporate bonds - these are shown at Fair Value Through Profit or loss (FVTPL).

 Cash and cash equivalents

 Cash includes cash in hand.
 For the purposes of the Solvency II balance sheet, cash and cash equivalents have been valued in accordance with IFRS.